Stevens Institute of Technology: School of Business (SSB)

 The School of Business offers certificates and undergraduate, master's, M.B.A. and doctoral degrees in a variety of technology management specialties.
-The Stevens undergraduate program emphasizes mathematical business models, applications of hard science to the concept and marketing of products, financial engineering (stochastic calculus, probability and statistics as descriptors of the dynamic behavior of financial markets) and the case-study method of business analysis.
+Founded in 1997 as the Wesley J. Howe School of Technology Management and renamed in mid-2015 in conjunction with its accreditation by AACSB, the Stevens undergraduate program emphasizes mathematical business models, applications of hard science to the concept and marketing of products, financial engineering (stochastic calculus, probability and statistics as descriptors of the dynamic behavior of financial markets) and the case-study method of business analysis.
 The capstone project in the business curriculum is the design of a technology-based business, including an accompanying business plan, operations research, market analysis, financial prospectus, and risk analysis.
 Several projects have been developed into real companies.
+Gert-Jan "GJ" de Vreede has served as dean since September 2024, succeeding Gregory Prastacos.
+The school operates the Hanlon Financial Systems Center and is co-lead, with Rensselaer Polytechnic Institute, of the National Science Foundation–funded Center for Research toward Advancing Financial Technologies (CRAFT).

-School of Humanities Arts & Social Sciences (HASS)
+School of Humanities, Arts and Social Sciences (HASS)

-The College of Arts and Letters (CAL) approaches the humanities, social sciences and the arts from a science and technology perspective.
-While every undergraduate at Stevens is required to take a set of humanities courses, CAL offers B.A. degrees in literature, history, philosophy and the social sciences.
-CAL was established as a separate college in 2007 as part of a larger institutional realignment.
-CAL's formation followed a history of integrating humanities and liberal arts education, which dates back to the university's founding in 1870.
+The School of Humanities, Arts and Social Sciences (HASS) approaches the humanities, social sciences and the arts from a science and technology perspective.
+While every undergraduate at Stevens is required to take a set of humanities courses, the school offers B.A. degrees in literature, history, philosophy and the social sciences, as well as degrees in music and technology and visual arts and technology.
+Established as a separate college in 2007 under the name College of Arts and Letters (CAL), as part of a larger institutional realignment, the unit's formation followed a history of integrating humanities and liberal arts education that dates back to the university's founding in 1870.
 In fall 2011, CAL began offering a new M.A. and graduate certificate in Technology, Policy and Ethics.
 CAL also offers an accelerated, six-year combined bachelor's/J.D. degree program in partnership with New York Law School and Seton Hall University School of Law.
-In July 2023, Stevens renamed CAL to the School of Humanities, Arts, & Social Sciences.
+In July 2023, Stevens renamed CAL to the School of Humanities, Arts and Social Sciences (HASS) as part of a broader university rebranding under the motto "Inspired by Humanity, Powered by Technology", elevating the unit to equal standing with the institute's other schools.
+The school is led by Dean Kelland Thomas, a saxophonist and computational creativity researcher who has been principal investigator on the DARPA-funded MUSICA project.